brooks-code/WSL-VHDX-Compact/README.md

 Invoke-PS2EXE -extract .\wsl2compact.exe -OutPath .\extracted
 ```

-And then inspect the files :)
+And then inspect its files :)

-The only difference with [wsl_compactor.ps1](https://github.com/brooks-code/WSL-VHDX-Compact/blob/main/wsl_compactor.ps1) should be the two lines added at the end (to keep the terminal screen active).
+The only difference with [wsl_compactor.ps1](https://github.com/brooks-code/WSL-VHDX-Compact/blob/main/wsl_compactor.ps1) should be the two lines added at the end (to keep the terminal screen active and exit on user input).

 ```powershell
 Write-Host "`nPress any key to exit..." -ForegroundColor DarkCyan
 $null = $Host.UI.RawUI.ReadKey("NoEcho,IncludeKeyDown")
 ```

-## Learning

->[!NOTE]
-> The [initial release](https://github.com/brooks-code/WSL-VHDX-Compact/blob/c5c2e346ab0dd1a8dbc6130f8d372af8022ddd60/wsl_compactor.ps1) is the subject of a tutorial designed as a practical introduction to PowerShell.
-It is available on [fCC News](https://www.freecodecamp.org/news/how-to-free-up-and-automatically-manage-disk-space-for-wsl-on-windows-1011/).

 ## Benefits